Implicit Bias-Like Patterns in Reasoning Models: Methods

 In the Method section, we describe how we adapted the IAT for reasoning models.
 For a visualization of the study design, see Figure~\ref{Figure: Study Design}.
 We refer to this adapted version as the Reasoning Model IAT (RM-IAT).
-We present a sample of the full writing prompt used in Section~\ref{Appendix: Sample Prompts} of the Supplementary Materials.
+We present the full set of 20 prompt variations used for data collection in Table \mbox{\ref{Table: Prompt Variations}} of the Supplementary Materials.
 The examples of prompts presented below are from the Men/Women + Career/Family RM-IAT.